 1. Bing

-Bing Microsoft is a US-based and the second most popular search engine to Google.
-It has a global market share of 8.88% as of July 2022.
+Microsoft Bing is a US-based mainstream search engine and the second-most popular search engine after Google.
+It has a global market share of 8.88% as of July 2025.

-It is the most robust search engine alternative to Google in the US, with a market share of 7.23%.
-And in the UK, Bing holds 9.61% of the UK search engine users.
+It is the most robust Google alternative in the US, with a 7.23% market share.
+In the UK, Bing holds 9.61% of the search engine user share.

-Bing is easy to use and provides relevant search results like Google.
+Bing is easy to use and provides relevant results, just like Google.
 For web admins, optimizing for Bing can be a great additional source of target traffic.

-The good part is that optimizing for Bing is no different from Google.
+The good part is that optimizing for Bing is no different from optimizing for Google.
 You’re simultaneously optimizing for both search engines when you do the right thing.

-Bing offers important SERP features such as knowledge graph, currency conversion, auto-complete, rich snippets, related searches, People also Ask, translate, etc.
+Bing offers important SERP features such as the knowledge graph, currency conversion, auto-complete, rich snippets, related searches, People also Ask, and translation, among others.

 If your country is on the selected list, you can earn points or rewards from the Bing browse and reward program.

 Yahoo, one of the earliest search engines before Google, has a global desktop market share of 2.55%.
-It is the third-largest global search engine.
+It is the third-largest search engine worldwide.

 The Yahoo search engine is a good candidate if you’re interested in topics like finance, sports, and politics.